thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 Data key defines time series, attribute or entity field that you would like to use in the widget.
 Data key definition consists of type (time series, attribute of entity field) and the actual key.

-List of available attribute keys is basically a list of all client, server and shared [attributes](/docs/{{docsPrefix}}user-guide/attributes/) of your device or other entity.
+The list of available attribute keys is basically a list of all client, server and shared [attributes](/docs/{{docsPrefix}}user-guide/attributes/) of your device or other entity.

-List of available time series keys depends on what time series data you devices [report](/docs/{{docsPrefix}}user-guide/telemetry/#device-telemetry-upload-api) to ThingsBoard or what time series data you have saved via rule engine or [REST API](/docs/{{docsPrefix}}reference/rest-api/).
+The list of available time series keys depends on what time series data your devices [report](/docs/{{docsPrefix}}user-guide/telemetry/#device-telemetry-upload-api) to ThingsBoard or what time series data you have saved via rule engine or [REST API](/docs/{{docsPrefix}}reference/rest-api/).

 List of entity fields depends on the entity type and may extend in the future: